Twentynine Palms, California

 In 1910, Bill and Frances Keys, among the first pioneer homesteaders, settled at the Desert Queen Ranch in what is now Joshua Tree National Park.
 Dr. James B. Luckie is credited with populating the community after World War I ended in 1918, by sending veterans suffering from the effects of mustard gas here for the pure, healing desert air.
 This Pasadena doctor became a prominent citizen and a founding father of the city.

 One WWI veteran, William Campbell, arrived with his wife Elizabeth in 1924 and began homesteading 160 acres off Joe Davis Road where they built a home of native stone, now a bed and breakfast called Roughly Manor at Campbell Branch.
-Aligned with the Southwest Museum of Los Angeles, the Campbells discovered thousand of archaeological sites and donated land for the first schoolhouse here and for Luckie Park.
+Aligned with the Southwest Museum of Los Angeles, the Campbells discovered thousands of archaeological sites and donated land for the first schoolhouse here, and for Luckie Park.

 In 1952, the U.S. Defense Department established a marine base north of the oasis for glider training.
 Now known as the U.S. Marine Corps Air Ground Combat Center, this vast area of the Mojave Desert encompasses the world's largest marine base, housing 18-20,000 military personnel.